Funding Delivered under the Investing in Canada Plan

 Footnote xxv

 The Smart Cities Challenge initially received $300,000,000 in funding under the IICP from Budget 2017.
 Funding has subsequently been transferred out of this program to the Canada Healthy Communities Initiative ($31,284,000) to support communities in dealing with the immediate and ongoing challenges posed by COVID-19, to ISC’s Indigenous Homes Innovation Challenge ($15,000,000), and to HICC’s Green and Inclusive Community Buildings program ($64,000,000) in 2022-23 to support Lytton, British Columbia rebuild.
 A further $51.2 million was returned to the fiscal framework as a result of a Budget 2023 decision.
-Funding transferred to the IHIC remains under the IICP nd is reported by ISC in this table, while funding transferred to the CHCI and GICB are no longer under the IICP and will be tracked and reported separately.
+Funding transferred to the IHIC remains under the IICP and is reported by ISC in this table, while funding transferred to the CHCI and GICB are no longer under the IICP and will be tracked and reported separately.
 Budget 2023 announced a plan to refocus government spending and following a strategic expenditure review and cost savings analysis, the federal government has cancelled round two of the Smart Cities Challenge.

 referrer xxvreferrer